R-seny/NarrativeXL/README.md

 # NarrativeXL

 This repository accompanies the "NarrativeXL: A Large-scale Dataset For Long-Term Memory Models" paper.
-Data .zip File is password-protected to avoid unintentional data contamination through web-scraping.
+Data .zip-file is password-protected to avoid unintentional data contamination through web-scraping.
 The password coincides with the paper name (up to ":").

 Train data link: https://osf.io/rxjsc